-- 3.7.11 The Authority has a community interest company, 3SFire.
+3.7.11 The Authority has a community interest company, 3SFire.
 The company operates under the governance of a Board of Directors and the 3SFire CIC Stakeholder Committee.
 The 3SFire CIC Stakeholder Committee ensure appropriate controls and scrutiny are in place for the trading company.

 To ensure and maintain separation of the Service and 3SFire CIC, which are separate legal entities, the internal governance of reports and performance is monitored by the Company Board and is reported to the Authority at its public committee meetings twice yearly, or as needed.
-3SFire CIC are bound by the Regulator of Community Interest Companies (CIC) which requires full compliance with the regulation in order to operate. - 3.7.12 Our Pay Policy Statement is approved annually by the Authority and published on the Service's website. - 3.7.13 Governance of our internal safeguarding arrangements are provided through various safeguarding audit activity work which is generated from both the local Adults Safeguarding Boards and the Local Children's Safeguarding Partnership. - 3.7.14 The implementation of an Officer Scheme of Authorisation as part of the Corporate Governance Framework has provided the ability to ensure effective accountability of officers.
+3SFire CIC are bound by the Regulator of Community Interest Companies (CIC) which requires full compliance with the regulation in order to operate.

+3.7.12 Our Pay Policy Statement is approved annually by the Authority and published on the Service's website.

+3.7.13 Governance of our internal safeguarding arrangements are provided through various safeguarding audit activity work which is generated from both the local Adults Safeguarding Boards and the Local Children's Safeguarding Partnership.

-4. Obtain assurances on the effectiveness of key controls
+4 Obtain assurances on the effectiveness of key controls.